skaloud/DNA-metabarcoding-course/lesson5/lesson5.md

 # Lesson 5: Uploading and Inspecting Fastq Data

 In this lesson, we will upload and inspect Fastq data from a study on the soil diversity of green algae in various parts of Europe.
+The data consists of paired-end fastq reads from two replicate runs (Note: The files are large).

 ## Upload Raw Data